Daply/UniversityTasks/Operation systems/lab 5/readme.md

 Task:<br>
 write a program to control access of parallel processes to a file by anonymous channel.<br>
 Formulation of the problem.<br>
-1. Develop a server process that performs the following actions.<br>
+1. Develop a server process that performs the following actions.
 1.1.
-Creates a binary file whose entries have the following structure:<br>
+Creates a binary file whose entries have the following structure:
 ```
 struct student
 {